LokaSync/LokaSync/README.md

 # Frontend will running on port 3000
 ```

-> ⚠️ **Important**: Please refer to the `.env.example` fie and ensure all env variables are set correctly before proceeding.
+> ⚠️ **Important**: Please refer to the `.env.example` file and ensure all env variables are set correctly before proceeding.

 ## 🚀 Run the App with Docker Compose